RememberOfLife/mirabel/README.md

     * that way the piece will be reset for one frame until it is processed in the next one
     * FIX: do what lichess does, just dont animate drag-and-drop pieces and only animate pinned and enemy moves
 * ==> networking structure for offline/online server play
-  * when connecting to the offline server, use some sort of passthrough for the networkthreads so the messages directly reach the in/out queues of the correspondant
-  * network adapter has outqueue for sending and inqueue pointer to the guithread inbox
   * guithread also needs to hold some connection state for online/offline and network latency + heartbeat etc..
   * networkadapter is different for client vs server:
     * client holds only the server connection socket
       * update last_interaction_time every time socket action happens, if it didnt happen for some time, send heartbeat with appropriate timeout for closing
     * server holds a potentially very large list of sockets that have connected to it
-      * every client_connection holds the info for the user behind it, if authn and or is guest, and ssl state
       * when connections cant be increased to fit more users, remove inactive connections, then remove guests (but only if new conn is user), then refuse
       * how to handle server side heartbeat? i.e. how to notice if a client has timed out
         * hold a linked list of all client_connections and on incoming socket action update the last_interaction_time and move it to the back